 Now your students will be able to click in the box and start typing.
 The box will grow as needed.

-You can make your students’ responses stand out even more by default them to be a different color.
+You can make your students’ responses stand out even more by setting their text to be a different color.

 Students can still change the color and other format settings.

-Hopefully this will make is easier to to see students’ answers to questions.
-Now that we can add responses boxes, let’s look at how to use columns in my Using Columns in Google Docs post.
+Hopefully, this will make it easier to see students’ answers to questions.
+Now that we can add responses boxes, let’s look at how to use columns in my Using Columns in Google Docs article.